spincaloritronics/spincaloritronics.github.io/index.md

 <!-- - Please note that all talks at the workshop will be by invitation only.
 **If you are interested in attending or presenting a poster, please submit your application at the [Application section](#application).** Due to space limitations in the conference room, we can only accept approximately 100 applicants.
 Thank you for your understanding. -->

+**Workshop booklet can be downloaded [here](./docs/SC13_Booklet.pdf).**

+**The abstracts for the talks and posters can be downloaded [here](./docs/SC13_Abstract.pdf).**

-**The application process for the workshop has now concluded.
-If you submitted an application, please check [the list of accepted participants](accepted.md) and verify if you have been selected to attend the workshop.**
+The application process for the workshop has now concluded.
+If you submitted an application, please check [the list of accepted participants](accepted.md) and verify if you have been selected to attend the workshop.

-**Registration is now open, for invited speakers and accepted applicants, please scroll down to the [Registration section](#registration) to fill out the registration forms.**
+Registration is now open, for invited speakers and accepted applicants, please scroll down to the [Registration section](#registration) to fill out the registration forms.

 ---